LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_library_path_2.rst

 allows e.g. Logtalk to be installed in a read-only directory by setting this alias to the operating-system directory for temporary files.
-It also allows several Logtalk instances to run concurrently without conflict by using a unique scratch directory per instance (e.g. using a process ID or a UUID generator).
+It also allows several Logtalk instances to run concurrently without conflict by using a unique scratch directory per instance (e.g., using a process ID or a UUID generator).

 This predicate may be used to override the default location used by the